jorgecarleitao/django-sphinxql/docs/queryset.rst

     a Django ``QuerySet``, and thus can be replaced on your code without any change.

+    When you apply :meth:`search`, ``SearchQuerySet`` assumes you want to use Sphinx on it.

+    .. attribute:: search_mode

+        Defaults to `False`, and defines whether Sphinx should be used by the `SearchQuerySet` during the database hit.
+Automatically set to `True` when :meth:`search` is used.

-    When you apply any of these methods, ``SearchQuerySet`` assumes you want to use Sphinx on it.
-Under this assumption, before interacting with Django database, the queryset performs a search in Sphinx database with the query built with the above methods:
+    When search mode is tru, before interacting with Django database, the queryset performs a search in Sphinx database with the query built with the above
+    methods:

-    * filtering done by :meth:`search` is applied before Django's query, done by restricting the ``id`` to the list of returned results.
+    * filtering done by :meth:`search` and :meth:`search_filter` are applied
+      before Django's query, restricting the valid ``id``s of the Django's query.
-    * If any :meth:`search_order_by` is used, Django ordering is replaced by the ordering returned by Sphinx.
+    * :meth:`search_order_by` orders the results

+    Notice that using search always invalidates the ordering you've set to Django.

-    Thus, at most, ``SearchQuerySet`` does 1 database hit in Sphinx's database, followed by a Django database hit.
+    At most, ``SearchQuerySet`` does 1 database hit in Sphinx's database, followed by normal Django hit.

     .. _extended query syntax: http://sphinxsearch.com/docs/current.html#extended-syntax